Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Znáte dějiny bitvy národů u Lipska?“ otázal se, „když polní maršálek kníže Schwarzenberg šel na Liebertkovice 14. října roku 1813 a když 16. října byl zápas o Lindenau, boje generála Merweldta, a když rakouská vojska byla ve Wachavě a když 19. října padlo Lipsko?“

-Dankl enters the dream of Kadett Biegler, there is a portrait of him hanging on the wall of the k.u.k.
+enters Kadett Biegler's dream; there is a portrait of him hanging on the wall of the k.u.k.
 Gottes Hauptquartier.

 Background

-Dankl was an Austro-Hungarian general and one of the principal military leaders between 1914 and his retirement in 1916.
-He was commander of the 1st army by outbreak of war and was supreme commander at the battle of Kraśnik, the first battle the army of Austria-Hungary won.
+was an Austro-Hungarian general and one of the principal military leaders between 1914 and 1916.
+At the outbreak of war, he was commander of 1.
+Armee and was supreme commander at the battle of Kraśnik, the first battle Austria-Hungary won.

-In 1915 he become commander of the Austro-Hungarian forces on the Italian front, and did a good job until he was replaced in 1916 due to poor health.
+In 1915, he became commander of the Austro-Hungarian forces on the Italian front and remained in that position until he was replaced in 1916 due to ill health.

 Quote(s) from the novel